swaptacular/swpt_accounts/README.md

 CHORES_BROKER_THREADS=3
 CHORES_BROKER_PREFETCH_COUNT=10

+# The number of seconds to wait between two sequential flushes
+# (default 2).
+All outgoing Swaptacular Messaging Protocol messages
+# are first recorded in the PostgreSQL database, and then are
+# "fulshed" to the RabbitMQ message broker.
+The specal value "stop"
+# disables message flushing althogether.
+FLUSH_ALL_WAIT=1.5

 # The processing of each transfer consists of several stages.
 The
 # following configuration variables control the number of worker
 # threads that will be involved on each respective stage (default